What is Prevention?

 popular councillors who were prepared to break the law and push back against policies for privatisation and the interests of big business.

 Diseases that we have long taken for granted (many of which are becoming more widespread) including; cancer, diabetes, dementia, mental illness, chronic fatigue etc, are not normal in a healthy society.
 They are relatively common in our society and around the world where people have been subjected to the physical and mental stresses that arise when economic, environmental and/or social conditions disconnect people from ways of living that are fundamentally healthy.
 Further more, the North East (and South Tyneside in particular) already has a legacy of health problems resulting from the industries that have dominated this region.

 The question of what is fundamentally healthy has a spiritual dimension as it goes right to the core of what we need as human beings.
 We intuitively know the foundations of a healthy body and mind.
-They include such things as; good quality food, clean water and air, a guaranteed safe warm shelter, plenty sleep, rest and relaxation, freedom from fear, physical exercise, community and democracy, a sense of meaning and fulfilment, friendship, creativity, beauty, simplicity, contentment, the ability to love and to be loved.
+They include such things as; good quality food, clean water and air, a guaranteed safe warm shelter, plenty sleep, rest and relaxation, freedom from fear, physical exercise, community and democracy, education, a sense of meaning and fulfilment, friendship, creativity, beauty, simplicity, contentment, the ability to love and to be loved.
 Our socioeconomic system - Neoliberal capitalism - undermines these foundations of health.
 Everyone suffers, but the poorest suffer the most as more of their foundational needs are denied or threatened.

 Dr Jill Stein took to political campaigning in the USA after she saw for herself the links between the economic system, the health of people and the health of the planet.
 She said: